julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_P03_Stochastic_systems.md

 #  Some questions on absorbing chains

-Suppose we have a chain like the following:
+Suppose we have a chain like the following

 \begin{center}
 \includegraphics[width=0.8\textwidth]{https://raw.githubusercontent.com/julien-arino/3MC-course-epidemiological-modelling/main/FIGS/_08_genetics/graphe_absorbant}
 \end{center}